Skip to content

 Figure 15-9 State after moving the long partition inward

-Conversely, we can only possibly increase capacity by contracting the short partition \(i\) inward.
-Because although width will definitely decrease, height may increase (the moved short partition \(i\) may become taller).
-For example, in Figure 15-10, the area increases after moving the short partition.
+Conversely, only by moving the shorter partition \(i\) inward can the capacity possibly increase.
+Although the width will definitely decrease, the height may increase (the moved partition at \(i\) may be taller).
+For example, in Figure 15-10, the area increases after moving the shorter partition.

 State after moving the short partition inward